MicrosoftDocs/edge-developer/microsoft-edge/devtools-guide-chromium/whats-new/2022/04/devtools-101.md

 You can use the Console as the main tool, or use it together with the **Elements** and **Network** tools.

-The Console tool in the main toolbar of the Microsoft Edge DevTools extension for Visual Studio Code:
+The Console tool open in the main toolbar of the Microsoft Edge DevTools extension for Visual Studio Code:

 ![The Console tool in the main toolbar of the Microsoft Edge DevTools extension for Visual Studio Code](devtools-101-images/console-tool-vsc-1.png)

-The Console tool in the Drawer of the Microsoft Edge DevTools extension for Visual Studio Code:
+The Console tool open in the **Drawer** of the Microsoft Edge DevTools extension for Visual Studio Code:

 ![The Console tool in the Drawer of the Microsoft Edge DevTools extension for Visual Studio Code](devtools-101-images/console-tool-vsc-2.png)